 1/4 plot - £12

-An additional £5 deposit is payable upon uptake.
+An additional £5 key deposit plus up to £40 plot deposit (depending on plot size) is payable upon uptake.

 These are subject to a small increase in September.
 Plot rents are paid annually and are due on September 29th (Michaelmas, one of the quarter days when farmers traditionally paid their rents).